adamsilver/adamsilver.io-jekyll/_drafts/2014-01-15-semantic-html-and-css.md

 Search engine crawlers rank the page based on the content.
 The content can only be understood if semantic HTML is used.
 Semantic HTML therefore improves search engine ranking.

 ### Maintainability

+1. Code is easier to understand, onboarding developers is easier and their understanding should be much quicker of how a web page is structured.

+2. Easier to update a site look and feel requiring less effort to maintain the HTML i.e. a heading is always a heading no matter what the look and feel is.